yiisoft/yii2/docs/guide/start-hello.md

 ============

 This section describes how to create a new "Hello" page in your application.
-To achieve this goal, you will create an [action](structure-controllers.md) and a [view](structure-views.md):
+To achieve this goal, you will create an [action](structure-controllers.md#creating-actions) and a [view](structure-views.md):

 * The application will dispatch the page request to the action
-* And the action will in turn render the view that shows "Hello" to the end user
+* and the action will in turn render the view that shows the word "Hello" to the end user.

-Through this tutorial, you will learn how:
+Through this tutorial, you will learn three things:

-* To create an [action](structure-controllers.md) to respond to requests
+1. How to create an [action](structure-controllers.md) to respond to requests,
-* To create a [view](structure-views.md) to compose the response's content
+2. how to create a [view](structure-views.md) to compose the response's content, and
-* An application dispatches requests to [actions](structure-controllers.md)
+3. how an application dispatches requests to [actions](structure-controllers.md#creating-actions).

 Creating an Action <a name="creating-action"></a>
 ------------------

-For the "Hello" task, you will create a `say` [action](structure-controllers.md) that reads a `message` parameter from the request and displays that message back to the user.
+For the "Hello" task, you will create a `say` [action](structure-controllers.md#creating-actions) that reads a `message` parameter from the request and displays that message back to the user.
 If the request does not provide a `message` parameter, the action will display the default "Hello" message.

-> Info: [Actions](structure-controllers.md) are the objects that end users can directly refer to for execution.
+> Info: [Actions](structure-controllers.md#creating-actions) are the objects that end users can directly refer to for execution.
 Actions are grouped by [controllers](structure-controllers.md).
 The execution result of an action is the response that an end user will receive.